Articles

 -

-Atrial fibrillation describes very rapid contractions or twitching of the heart muscle, specifically in the atria.
-Most of the time, atrial fibrillation in cats occurs secondary to heart disease.
-Sometimes, in large breed cats, atrial fibrillation will occur as a primary heart problem.
-Most cats who develop atrial fibrillation have underlying heart disease, so the signs that are observed are often related to that underlying condition, and may include exercise intolerance, cough, or difficulty breathing.
-Treatment varies depending on whether the pet has primary or secondary atrial fibrillation.
-Your cat will need to be monitored on a regular basis.
+Atrial fibrillation describes rapid contractions or twitching of the heart muscle, specifically in the atria.
+In cats, atrial fibrillation occurs secondary to heart disease.
+The signs that are observed are often related to that underlying condition, and may include exercise intolerance, cough, or difficulty breathing.
+Signs, treatment, and outlook are discussed.

 -